 8. Lead a general debrief on the activity – there are lots of issues.
 Summarise the key lessons learned.
 Relate these to the workplace and how improvements might be made in real life.

 Full instructions, discussion notes and learning points in the Trainer’s Notes.

-This activity is delivered electronically.
+NOTE: This activity is delivered electronically as PDF files & a PowerPoint file.
 Delivery charges do not apply.

 We find all Northgate activities very intuitive and easy to work with and delegates find them a great benefit.
 And it helps us promote our brand and company by always coming across as professional.

 We used 'The Expedition' for some team building for our graduate management programme.
 A great way for them to be able to quickly build rapport, problem solve, collaborate and make decisions.